-I - have reviewed the Granbury Volunteer Fire Department Social Media Standard Operat ing Guideline, I 9 ree to comply with the requirements of the SOG.
-I all in actions, consistent with the progressive discipline Department.
-Signature Chief or Assistant Chief Signature Date
+have reviewed the Granbury Volunteer Fire

+Department Social Media Standard Op perating Guideline, I

+understand the documents content an nd agree to comply with the requirements of the SOG.
+I

+understand that failure to comply may result in actions, consistent with the progressive discipline

+guidelines of the Granbury Volunteer I Fire Department.

+Signature

+Chief or Assistant Chief Signature

+emer or Assistant emer signature

+Date

-GRANBURY VOLUNTEER FIRE DEPARTMENT EST 1907 SOG Title: Sprinklered Buildings
+SOG Title: Sprinklered Buildings